nulliel999/KalaMove/README.md

 ## How to use

 To handle files with **KalaMove** simply create a text file in the same directory as the executable and set its extension to `.kmf` and write your content inside it.
 The example section at the bottom of this **README** file shows how to write a simple `.kmf` file.
+All relative paths are built internally relative to their `.kmf` file.

 ### Run types